Pet First Aid Basics Every PA Pet Owner Should Know

 - Is bleeding heavily

-- Has ingested poison or a foreign object
+- Ingested poison or a foreign object

 - Is unconscious or unresponsive

-- Has a bloated or hard abdomen (especially large-breed dogs)
+- Has a bloated or hard abdomen (especially large breed dogs)

 - Is having repeated seizures

-- Cannot urinate (especially male cats; this is life-threatening)
+- Cannot urinate (especially male cats this is life threatening)

 Big Mike McGovern

-Mike is the founder of Big Mike's Pet Sitting, serving Elizabethtown, PA and Lancaster County.
-As a professional pet sitter, Mike provides reliable in-home care for dogs, cats, and other pets, giving pet owners peace of mind while they're away.
+Mike is the founder of Big Mike's Pet Sitting, serving South Central PA.
+As a professional pet sitter, Mike provides reliable in home care for dogs, cats, and other pets, giving pet owners peace of mind while they're away.

 Related Articles